Pavan-1997/AWS_Resources_Cron_Shell/README.md

 The resources that are considered are below:

-AWS EC2 Instances
+-AWS EC2 Instances
-AWS S3 Buckets
+-AWS S3 Buckets
-AWS Lambda Functions
+-AWS Lambda Functions
-AWS IAM Roles
+-AWS IAM Roles

 All the commands are written in shell in CMD text file and are executed as awscmds in Ubuntu Server